β‘ Lesson 18: Eevee Real-Time Rendering

 Emission + Bloom:

-- Emission Strength > bloom threshold = glow effect
+- Emission Strength above the Glare Threshold = glow effect

 - Perfect for: